RameezAhmedZaka/ECS-Atlantis/README.md

 Note the id returned → this is your API_ID that will be used in terraform.tfvars

-2. Deploy the API to a stage
+2. Deploy the API to a stage default
 ```
 aws apigatewayv2 create-stage \
     --api-id <api-id> \
-    --stage-name prod \
+    --stage-name '$default' \
     --auto-deploy

 ```